mateowoetam/halmaklinuxsupport/README.md

 - Bazzite: Working
 - Deepin 25: Working
 - Redhat 10: Working
-- SteamOS: Not Working (no wayland session)
+- SteamOS: Not Working (X11 session by defaul, if switched to Wayland Trackpads and the Virtual keyboard don't work)
 - OpenSUSE: Working (on Wayland)

 ### Automated Installation: